strimzi/strimzi.github.io/quickstarts/kind/index.md

   | kubectl apply -f - -n kafka
 ```

+This will be familiar if you've installed Strimzi on things like minikube before.
 Note how we set all the `namespace` references in downloaded .yaml file to `kafka`.
 By default they are set to `myproject`.
-But we want them all to be `kafka` because we decided to install the operator into `kafka` namespace, which we achieve by specifying `-n kafka` when running `kubectl apply` ensuring that all the definitions and the configurations are installed in `kafka` namespace rather than the `default` namespace.
+But we want them all to be `kafka` because we decided to install the operator into the `kafka` namespace, which we achieve by specifying `-n kafka` when running `kubectl apply` ensuring that all the definitions and the configurations are installed in `kafka` namespace rather than the `default` namespace.

 If there is a mismatch between namespaces, then the Strimzi Cluster Operator will not have the necessary permissions to perform its operations.

-Follow the deployment of strimzi kafka operator:
+Follow the deployment of the Strimzi Kafka operator:
 ```shell
 kubectl get pod -n kafka --watch
 ```